dannycabrera/DCIntroView/README.md

 DCIntroView
 ===========

 DCIntroView is an easy to use introduction view for Xamarin.iOS apps.
 It's highly customizable where you can use your own views or simply use the supplied template.
+Built for and tested on iOS 7.

 ![iPodSmall](Screenshots/iPod_small.png)&nbsp;
 ![View1](Screenshots/MonkeyView1_small.png)&nbsp;